TETUBUN-HO/ETERNAL_STRIKER_M5/README.md

 There is a difficulty level selection.
 (2020/09/24)
 On the title screen, you can switch the difficulty level by pressing the up and down keys for sticks and pressing [A] and [C] at the same time several times for the main unit only.

+The gamepad of [FACE panel] is always in the boost state, and you can slow down by pressing the A button.
+You can also use the B button to voluntarily enter invincible mode by consuming a little [ENE].

 In the case of only the main body, it is necessary to select the presence or absence of NeoPixel points and share the operation.

 -This is for button operation models such as NORMAL and FIRE.